Dear readers of ADxS.org, please forgive the disruption.

 There is a bidirectional relationship between negative life events and mental illness.

-Pronounced ADHD causes other negative life events.
+Pronounced ADHD causes further negative life events.

-Most strongly correlated with negative life events are
+The strongest correlations with negative life events are

-• Severity of ADHD-HI expression
+• Severity of the ADHD-HI manifestation

-• Female sex
+• Female gender

-• Low socioeconomic status and
+• Low socio-economic status and

 • Comorbid emotional disorders